Kellsonphilips/My-Secret-web-app/README.md

  - Level 3  Md5 hash: encryption and Decryption
  - Level 4  Bycrypt hash, hashing and salting.
  - Level 5  Cookies and Session with passport
- - Level 6  Coming Up Next
+ - Level 6  Passport strategy google OAuth2.0

 # Athentication levels

 ![IMG_0129](https://user-images.githubusercontent.com/81332784/176150112-223013a6-387c-4000-ad11-07a43fb2eac9.jpg)

+All levels of authentication completed with testing.